Bariatric Surgery Supplements: Calcium

 Calcium is an alkaline material that the body needs for sustaining human life, with about 99 percent of the calcium in the body existing in the bones and teeth, and just 1 percent in the body tissue, blood and nerve cells.
 There is more calcium in the body than any other mineral, making it one of the most important.
 With calcium, the body can grow, reproduce and remain physically healthy.
 Hormone secretion, muscle contractions, contracting blood vessels and having transmissions through the nervous system are all due to calcium in the body.
 Calcium, like many other vitamins and minerals, are usually obtained through food sources to battle osteoporosis, which turns the bones fragile.
 But after bariatric surgery, food isn’t absorbed in the same manner, therefore leading to a deficiency of calcium.

-One of the most common causes of osteoporosis is a calcium deficiency, which is a big risk among bariatric surgery patients.
+One of the most common causes of osteoporosis is a calcium deficiency, which is a significant risk among bariatric surgery patients.
 What is worse is there are very few symptoms of a deficiency until it advances to a later stage.
 Lack of calcium is common among older individuals, menopausal women, people with Crohn’s disease, people drinking heavily, and anyone who has undergone gastric bypass.
 When going through weight loss surgery, part of the stomach is reduced.
 While this helps you lose weight by eating less and feeling fuller faster, it sets back how vitamins and minerals are absorbed.
 There is an imbalance in the absorption of nutrients, including lack of calcium absorption.
 When this occurs, an additional calcium supplement is needed to help with the calcium in the body.

 How Much Calcium is Needed?